Apple Walnut Cake

 I bet you would Anna!

 Totally the perfect recipe for apple season!
-My friend’s apple orchard is loaded and we’re gathering all the goodness.
+My friend’s apple orchard is loaded and we got a bunch of bushels and made this cake.
+It was so delicious.

 Thanks Noel.
 I would love to have an apple orchard nearby!!